gvwilson/sensibleadventures/nardica/nardica.md

 summer cold instead of winter freezing.
 Her mother and father were stuffing her into the salvaged ecosuit that had cost them half a catch.
-"Just in case, love," her mother said.
+"Just in case, love," her mother said, forcing a smile but unable to keep the fear out of her voice.
 "Just in case."

 The ship's horn blared another warning.